 - Risk.
 The risk of suffering a capital loss.

 - Not for everyone.
-You need to do your homework and spend time researching before you start investing to find the right investment account for you.
+You need to have done your homework before you start investing and open an investment account.

 Frequently asked questions